Position: LLM Watermarking Should Align Stakeholders' Incentives for Practical Adoption: LLM Text Watermarking

 \subsection{Misaligned Incentive}

 We analyze the incentive model (Figure~\ref{fig:llm_text_watermarking_threat_model}) for the LLM text watermarking when used to prevent LLM misuse.
-In this setting, LLM providers embed LLM text watermarks in all generated text to prioritize AI safety.
+In this setting, LLM providers embed watermarks in all generated text to prioritize AI safety.
 While this approach can help identify some adversarial uses, it also introduces a significant trade-off: users who object to having their generated content labeled or traceable may simply switch to unwatermarked models offered by other providers.
 As a result, while watermarking may help mitigate certain types of misuse and serve the public interest, it provides little direct benefit to LLM providers.
 This underscores a fundamental misalignment between the incentives of LLM developers and the goals of broader AI safety efforts.

 One may expect that regulatory agencies may play a critical role in curbing AI misuse and internalizing its externalities.
-However, such efforts often face challenges due to \emph{jurisdictional limitations}, \emph{competition from unregulated regions}, and the \emph{widespread availability of locally deployed open-source models}.
+However, such efforts often fall short due to \emph{jurisdictional limitations}, \emph{competition from unregulated regions}, and the \emph{widespread availability of locally deployed open-source models}.

 Moreover, current LLM text watermarking techniques are limited to establishing the provenance of AI content, and they do not directly detect misuse.
 Hence, it should not be viewed as a universal fix for AI abuse.
 Instead, watermarking should be deployed in targeted settings where the incentives of stakeholders naturally align.
 Below, we present two use cases where existing techniques offer clear benefits to the stakeholders, showing how a shift in application domain can mitigate several of the challenges noted in Section \ref{sec:issues}.